camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/slack.md

 The **Correlation** section allows you to configure the message correlation parameters.

 :::note
-The **Correlation** section is not applicable for the plain **Start Event** element template of the Slack Connector.
-Plain **Start Events** are triggered by process instance creation and do not rely on message correlation.
+The **Correlation** section is not applicable for the plain **start event** element template of the Slack Connector.
+Plain **start events** are triggered by process instance creation and do not rely on message correlation.
 :::

 #### Correlation keys

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
-This corresponds to the **Correlation key** property of a regular **Message Intermediate Catch Event**.
+This corresponds to the **Correlation key** property of a regular **message intermediate catch event**.
 - **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

-For example, given that your correlation key is defined with `myCorrelationKey` process variable, and the request body contains `"event": {"text": "12345"}`, your correlation key settings will look like this:
+For example, given your correlation key is defined with `myCorrelationKey` process variable, and the request body contains `"event": {"text": "12345"}`, your correlation key settings will look like this:

 - **Correlation key (process)**: `=myCorrelationKey`
 - **Correlation key (payload)**: `=request.body.event.text`